qiyfoundation/Qiy-Scheme/Binding Individual Terms.md

 Only when fully informed, I can decide to make (part of) my (validated) [Personal Data](#personal-data) available.

 ## 4 Data minimisation
-The quantity and nature of the requested must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed
+The quantity and nature of the requested data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 ## 5 Online tracking

-Online tracking is not permitted without my prior explicit [Consent](#consent)
+Online tracking is not permitted without my prior explicit [Consent](#consent).

 ## 6 Erasure of Personal Data
 Unless prescribes otherwise by law, I shall have the right to obtain the erasure of my [Personal Data](#personal-data) without undue delay, whenever I wish.